String Quartet No. 14 (Schubert): Inspiration

-Within mine arms shalt softly rest thee!"

 But it is not only this theme of the quartet that recalls death.
 The quote from the song "makes explicit the overriding theme of the work, its bleak vision and almost unremitting foreboding", writes Andrew Clements.
 From the violent opening unison. the first movement runs a relentless race through terror, pain and resignation, ending with a dying D minor chord.
 "The struggle with Death is the subject of the first movement, and the andante accordingly dwells on Death's words", writes Cobbett.
 After a scherzo movement, with a trio that provides the only lyrical respite from the depressing mood of the piece, the quartet ends with a tarantella – the traditional dance to ward off madness and death.
 "The finale is most definitely in the character of a dance of death; ghastly visions whirl past in the inexorable uniform rhythm of the tarantella", writes Cobbett.

 So strong is the association of death with the quartet that some analysts consider it to be programmatic, rather than absolute music.
 "The first movement of Schubert's Death and the Maiden string quartet can be interpreted in a quasi-programmatic fashion, even though it is usually viewed as an abstract work", writes Deborah Kessler.
 Theologian Frank Ruppert sees the quartet as a musical expression of Judaeo-Christian religious myths.
 "This quartet, like so many of Schubert's works, is a kind of para-liturgy", he writes.
 Each movement is about a different episode in the mythic process of death and resurrection.